jamunozlab/dft_training/README.md

 + Install Quantum Espresso on your machine: https://www.youtube.com/watch?v=RlYymTEY4CE
 + Make sure that you have a Rad account (Rad is the group's cluster)
++ It is impossible to go from zero to hero with the theory in 4 hours, so by necessity we will be handwavy.
+Nevertheless there is method to madness: the theory part is based on Marder's Condensed Matter Physics 2nd Ed. (https://onlinelibrary.wiley.com/doi/book/10.1002/9780470949955).
+It will be useful be really useful if you checkout the apprpriate sections before each week.

 ## April 3rd (Week 1)
 ### Theory